 Ph.D. in International Psychology, Trauma Services Concentration

-The Trauma Services concentration within the International Psychology Ph.D. program provides students with the compassion and skills to help individuals and organizations develop prevention and preparedness training--designing culturally intelligent programs that address mental health issues related to trauma of all descriptions.
+The Trauma Services concentration within the International Psychology Ph.D. program at our Los Angeles campus provides students with the compassion and skills to help individuals and organizations develop prevention and preparedness training--designing culturally intelligent programs that address mental health issues related to trauma of all descriptions.

 Two required international field experiences (minimum of 9 days) - one field experience in year two and another in year three